 LISBON HISTORICAL SOCIETY INFORMATION

-Lisbon Area Historical Society meets every other month downstairs in the Lisbon Public Library in the Pickwick-Clough Room.
+Lisbon Area Historical Society meets the third Wednesday of the month at the Lisbon Area Historical Society Museum in the Parker Block at 6 South Main Street.
 The purpose of the society is to collect and preserve articles of local historic interest.
 The Pickwick-Clough room houses a collection of artifacts, correspondence, photographs and genealogy from the early settlers to present day.

-The public is welcome to attend meetings and visit the historical room.
-Appointments can be made to visit the historical room and/or donations of artifacts can be made by calling Lauraette Clark at (603) 838-2228 or Andrea Fitzgerald (603) 838-6146 or contact us at firstname.lastname@example.org for any other inquiries or lookups.
+The public is welcome to attend meetings and visit the museum which is open May through October on Fridays, 1 - 3pm.
+Appointments can be made to visit the museum and/or donations of artifacts can be made by contacting us.
+Go to our website www.lisbonareahistory.org or email us at firstname.lastname@example.org or cal 603-838-6146.